-In order to vote in an upcoming election, residents must register to vote 30 days prior to the election.
+In order to vote in the upcoming municipal election, residents must register to vote 30 days prior to the election.
 Precincts are open from 7:00 a.m. until 7:00 p.m. on all Election Days.

 The last day to register to vote in this election is October 5, 2019.